PimousDev/JavaUtils/README.md

 - [x] Environment variables to select used java binaries.
 - [x] Environment variables to add flags on java binaries.
 - [x] Fix wrong count of copied resource files.
+- [x] Environment files language support, Intellisense and hovers for vscode.
-- [ ] Environment files language support for vscode.
+- [ ] Environment files validator (diagnostics) for vscode.
 - [ ] Main script working as a router.
-- [ ] Version of tools using GNU Make ?
+- [ ] Version of tools using GNU Make or in C ?
-- [ ] Version of tools in C ?
-Using other tools ?

 ## Documentation
 Usually, everything is written in files but there is some explanations.